-To better understand the problem, we first train dataset-specific models for AV2 \citep{Argoverse2_2021}, Waymo \citep{sun2020scalability} and nuScenes \citep{nuscenes} and evaluate zero-shot cross-domain performance.
-Surprisingly, Flow4D \citep{kim2024flow4d} trained on Waymo achieves similar Dynamic Mean EPE on AV2 as Flow4D trained on AV2.
-Importantly, Waymo's 64 beam LiDAR has considerably more point density than AV2's two out-of-phase 32-beam LiDARs (Fig. \ref{fig:teaser}), indicating that point density does not significantly impact LiDAR scene flow generalization.
+To better understand this problem, we first train dataset-specific models for AV2 \cite{Argoverse2_2021}, Waymo \cite{sun2020scalability} and nuScenes \cite{nuscenes} and evaluate zero-shot cross-domain performance.
+Surprisingly, Flow4D \cite{kim2024flow4d} trained on Waymo achieves similar Dynamic Mean EPE on AV2 as Flow4D trained on AV2.
+Importantly, Waymo's 64 beam LiDAR is considerably more dense than AV2's two out-of-phase 32-beam LiDARs (Figure \ref{fig:teaser}), indicating that point density does not significantly impact LiDAR scene flow generalization.
 Further, Flow4D (Waymo) achieves lower EPE (i.e. better performance) than Flow4D (AV2) on fast moving objects in AV2 since there are more fast movers in Waymo than in AV2 (Table \ref{tab:metrics_analysis}).
 This suggests that the accuracy of motion prediction is highly correlated with object velocity (Figure \ref{fig:velocity}); in order to accurately predict fast motion, one should train on fast motion.
-This suggests that the key to generalization is training on a diverse combination of datasets with a wide range of object velocities.
+This suggests that the key to LiDAR scene flow generalization is training on a diverse combination of datasets with a wide range of object velocities.